richardfearn/mythcal/README.md

       time zone name, use the supplied `timezones` script (see below).

     * `[calendar]` - details about your Google Calendar.
-To find the `"id"`, go into Google Calendar Settings, open the "Calendars" tab, click the calendar you want to use, and look in the "Calendar Address" section.
+To find the `"id"`, go into Google Calendar Settings, click the calendar you want to use under "Settings for my calendars" on the left-hand side, and look in the "Integrate calendar" section.
 The Calendar ID should be displayed: it will look something like `"abc123def@group.calendar.google.com"`.
 Please remember: USE A SEPARATE CALENDAR FOR MYTHCAL, or your appointments will be deleted!